UppsalaIM/2IS239_project/README.md

 This repository contains the assignment notebook for the 2IS239 Data Analytics course.

 Once you have installed all of the prerequisites (installation instructions below), launch Jupyter and run the assignment notebook found in `Data Analytics Assignment.ipynb`.
-Once you have completed the tasks contained in the notebook, submit your assignment to Studium.
+Once you have completed the tasks contained in the notebook, submit your assignment notebook (`Data Analytics Assignment.ipynb`) to Studium.

 ## Installation